Segura helps Phillies beat Lester, Cubs 9-7

 TRAINER’S ROOM

-Cubs: RHP Pedro Strop (left hamstring strain) felt good a day after a 25-pitch bullpen session.
-He is scheduled for another bullpen session Saturday.
-“He’s feeling pretty good right now,” manager Joe Maddon said.
+Cubs: RHP Pedro Strop (left hamstring strain) is scheduled for another bullpen session Saturday.
 The Cubs haven’t decided if Strop will go out on a minor league rehab assignment before returning to the team.
 “If they ask me, I’m going to say I don’t need it,” Strop said.

 UP NEXT